cczhu/OpenDataToronto/docs/index.md

 1st and December 31st, 2016.
 The data includes the trip start and end times, duration, and origin and destination stations.

+The visualization is deployed on [Amazon AWS](http://18.191.33.162) using Dash.
+Click on the link below to see more.

 <p align="center">
     <a href="images/toronto_bikeshare_hours.png">
     <img border="0" alt="OTF" src="images/toronto_bikeshare_hours.png" width="600" height="491">